Are you taking part in one of ONDA’s stewardship trips, or thinking about it? Here are some answers to frequently asked questions.

 How much does it cost to volunteer?

-While it is free to volunteer, ONDA collects a refundable $25 deposit to ensure those who register actually participate on our projects.
-After each trip volunteers will be given the option to have their deposit refunded, or to make it a tax-deductible donation to ONDA.
+While it is free to volunteer, ONDA collects a refundable $25 deposit for group stewardship trips and $10 deposit for independent stewards projects to ensure those who register actually participate on our projects.
+After each trip or project report is submitted volunteers will be given the option to have their deposit refunded, or to make it a tax-deductible donation to ONDA.

 Please note that volunteers who have to cancel will be offered a full refund if the cancellation occurs more than 30 days before the trip.